yuvalmGS/gigaspaces-wiki-jekyll/product_overview/about-jini.markdown

 The `EventRegistration` class is a utility class for use as a return value for event-interest registration methods.

-The `RemoteEvent` class represents the event, including ID, registration handback object and sequence number.
+The `RemoteEvent` class represents the event, including ID, registration hand back object and sequence number.

 {% tip %}
 The `NotifyDelegator` uses the above interfaces and classes.